souleiman/beacon/README.md

 beacon
 =========
-Filters and Parses IRC on #HDBits and downloads the announcements based on the filtering requirements
+Filters and Parses IRC on #HDBits and downloads the announcements based on the filtering requirements for Video extraction. *Audio Track not supported*

 Requirements
 ------------